 Free affidavit forms can be signed by a notary public or any judicial officer that can administer oaths, making an affirmation that the person signing the free affidavit form was under oath when presenting it.

-• The commencement identifying the affiant.
+- The commencement area identifying the affiant.

 - The individual subsections, numbered as mandated by law, each one making a separate claim.

-• A statement of truth stating that everything is true, under penalty of perjury, fine, and imprisonment.
+- A statement of truth stating that everything is true, under penalty of perjury, fine, and imprisonment.

 - An attestation clause, usually a jurat, at the end certifying the affiant made the oath and the date.

 - The signatures of the author and witness.

 A judge will accept a free affidavit form document instead of the testimony of the witness.
 A free affidavit form can also be used in place of a live testimony in many circumstances.
 For example, when a motion is filed, a supporting affidavit document may be filed with it.

 A free affidavit form consists of facts regarding the issue at hand, with a section at the bottom for the affiant to swear truth to the statements made and affix a signature, which is then notarized in a jurat.
 A jurat is the bottom part of an affidavit where the officer certifies that the affidavit document was sworn before him.